-First, we will look at the the symptoms of social anxiety so we are aware of them.
+First, we will look at the symptoms of social anxiety so we are aware of them.
 Then, we have some practical steps for you to work through social anxiety with ease because we want you to enjoy your life to the fullest.

-Signs of Social Anxiety
+Symptoms of Social Anxiety

 Feeling as if others are judging you or feeling self-conscious is another sign of social phobia.
 According to the Mayo Clinic, you may experience physical symptoms such as a rapid heart rate, butterflies, blushing, sweating, shaking or having a wavering voice.
-It can can get in the way of being able to do daily activities.
+It can get in the way of being able to do daily activities.

-You may worry about simple interactions and big events, avoid speaking to strangers, not be able to enjoy the company of others, and constantly replay and overanalyse things you said to others during the day.
+You may worry about simple interactions and big events, avoid speaking to strangers, not be able to enjoy the company of others, and constantly replay and over-analyze things you said to others during the day.
 Social anxiety can be the cause of health conditions as serious as obesity and heart disease, as our bodies are hardwired to need and grow from social interaction.

-How To Overcome Social Anxiety
+How to Overcome Social Anxiety

+Here are some ideas on how to overcome social anxiety.
 As mentioned before, the brain will start to make you feel more threatened by others the more isolated you become, preparing you to expect that people will harm you emotionally.
 This paranoia can be overridden by creating new habits one day at a time.

 Social media has created more isolation than ever before in our society, which in turn has created more social anxiety.
 We aren’t having deep, open conversations nearly as often and it’s affecting our brains and our nerves.
 Make an effort to limit your electronic time in little ways, like make a Facetime call instead of texting.
 If you want to catch up with someone, drive to a middle point and chat over coffee.

 Decide that you will not make fear-based decisions and just start saying yes to invitations, or begin inviting people to do things with you.
-Bringing along someone you’re comfortable with to a social event will help you maintain your confidence.
-The more you work through the anxiety of being around people, the easier it will get.
+Bringing along someone you’re comfortable with a social event will help you maintain your confidence.